-We believe that publishing is important and that it has a great future
+We believe publishing is important and that it has a great future

-At Pugpig we spend our days creating the publishing platforms that we hope will help secure that future
+We spend our days creating the publishing platforms we hope will help secure that future.

 Everything we do is in collaboration with you.

 There are no ivory towers at Pugpig HQ (no towers at all actually, but we’re working on that).
 We spend as much time as we can with our publishers, ensuring all the effort we put into developing our platform is focused on the things you actually need.

 The best way to innovate is in partnership

 Most of the features we build into the product are done so on the request of our customers.
 If you want something you think we don’t have, just ask – chances are we probably want it too…